Thursday, August 27, 2015

 "Walls of Medieval Paris Discovered during Demolitions for Place Saint-Michel, engraving 1860 / zoom

-There they might take either the prolonged artery toward the working-class south, or widened streets toward the parvis of Notre-Dame Cathedral:
+There they might stay to confront residents of the turbulent neighborhood, or take either the prolonged artery toward the working-class south or widened streets toward the parvis of Notre-Dame Cathedral:

 Boulevard Saint-Michel